nanomq/nanomq/docs/en_US/installation/build-options.md

 ## Advanced Compilation Options

 Apart from common settings like `CMAKE_BUILD_TYPE`, you can specify additional configurations for NanoMQ using CMake.
 This allows you to enable features such as an [MQTT over QUIC](../bridges/quic-bridge) data bridge or a [ZMQ gateway](../gateway/zmq-gateway).
-See the table below for a list of supported advanced build options.
+See the table below for a list of commonly used build options.

 | Build Option             | Description                                                  |
 | ------------------------ | ------------------------------------------------------------ |